 The Atek Grid has launched a new cryptocurrency, which will become the primary in-world currency, grid owner Frank Corsi told Hypergrid Business.

 The new currency, Dosh Coins, is based on blockchain technology.
 This is similar to the way Bitcoin works, except that its based on a slightly different cryptocurrency technology, Etherium ERC20.
-While Bitcoin is the most popular cryptocurrency in public use, Ethereum is a common platform for companies who want to set up their own cryptocurrencies or other blockchain-based projects for internal use.
+While Bitcoin is the most popular cryptocurrency in public use, Ethereum is a common platform for companies who want to set up their own cryptocurrencies and private blockchains for internal use.

 Among the other cryptocurrency services the company is working on is a shopping platform, Coin Shopping Zone, which is designed to work both in-world and online, called